 Students learn to determine appropriate development of content according to stages in educational games for different age levels and abilities, to identify the technical and tactical content in educational games, to increase their ability to observe and analyze both skilled and unskilled movement in educational games, and to develop content appropriately in a teaching situation as evidenced through written lesson plans pertaining to educational games.
+Two hours lecture, one hour laboratory weekly.
 Prerequisite: PEES 226.
-Two semester hours.
+Two semester hours